Four-Year Undergraduate Degree

 A minimum GPA of 3.3 (4.0 scale) is required for admission into a graduate program at the University of Alberta.
 However, a GPA of 3.7 (4.0 scale) is recommended for a competitive application to the MSc SLP program in the Department of Communication Sciences and Disorders at the University of Alberta.
 A GPA at or above 7.5, based on the 9-point scale prior to 2003 at the University of Alberta, is recommended for a competitive application.
 This equates approximately to a percentage score of 90% and a letter grade of A-.
 Scales differ somewhat among programs and universities.
 The GPA used in the admissions process is calculated using the most recent 60 credits (equivalent to twenty 3-weight courses) for which grades are available at the time of application.
 However, GPA is not the only criterion for acceptance to the program.
 For more information see "Admission Process".

-If your institution is not listed below, or does not include a course that you would like to use for credit, please use the Alberta Transfer Guide to see if the course is transferable:
+If your institution is not listed on this page, or does not include a course that you would like to use for credit, please use the Alberta Transfer Guide to see if the course is transferable:

 Alberta Transfer Guide Course Search